-Can you think of other ways where you can contribute to making Singapore a City in Nature?
-Share them with your classmates and teachers.
+Can you think of other ways where you can contribute to making Singapore a City in a Garden?
+Share them with your classmates and teachers!

-For more information on the Every Child a Seed programme, visit www.nparks.gov.sg/everychildaseed
+For more information on the Every Child a Seed programme, visit www.nparks.gov.sg/everychildaseed nparksbuzz Share your love for nature with us at #nparksbuzz

-Plant information and photographs usd in this booklet are courtesy of NParks Flora and Fauna Web florafaunaweb.nparks.gov.sg
+Plant information and photographs used in this booklet are courtesy of NParks Flora and Fauna Web florafaunaweb.nparks.gov.sg